Trigger-chen/5243-project4/report.md

 |---|---|
 | ![](./Figures/model_images/random_forest_top20.png) | ![](./Figures/model_images/gradient_boosting_top20.png) |

 While both models' result proved our hypothesis that critical factors including job level and education level would affect the salary, random forest shows a much better distribution across these features.
 The feature importances are calculated using Mean Decrease Impurity (MDI): the higher the value, the purer the descendent data after this decision node.
-Random forest distributes importance across many decorrelated trees which can reduce dominance by a single feature compared to sequential boosting methods.
-We see that with the results of Random Forest that the top feature is "Professional" with only 0.2939 MDI.
+Random forest distributes importance across many decorrelated trees which can reduce dominance by a single feature compared to sequential boosting methods, and we see with the results of Random Forest that the top feature is "Professional" with only 0.2939 MDI.
 On the other hand, continuous learning for gradient boosting led to high importance of "Professional" with 0.4867 MDI.
 As a result, random forest makes features much balanced especially when we have hundreds of features.

 ## 7. Interactive Shiny Dashboard